NoamKvet/FivemBase/README.md

     /me - Changed From "Me |" *Player Name*  To "> " * Player Name*.

+**-Version 0.3.0-**

+Updated Commands

+    /ubr - updated to /uber
+    /dis - updated to /dispatch
+    /anc - updated to /announce
+    /twt - updated to /tweet

+Menu Update

+    Whole new menu implemented

 Installation:
 Copy the basic folder to your resources and add it to server.cfg